Engineering Portfolio

 Digital Data Storage on Synthetic DNA with Machine Learning

 Deoxyribunucleic acid (DNA) is a molecule that contains all genetic information required to build and maintain an organism.
-DNA has a very high information density (215 petabytes per gram), hence there are compelling reasons to store digital data on artificially synthesised DNA.
-However, reading information from synthetic DNA is a noisy and stochastic process that reduces reading accuracy.
+DNA has a very high information densiDeveloped a neural network for decoding synthetic DNA data, improving accuracy in noisy and stochastic sequencing environments.

 NOV 2021- FEB 2022